singularityhub/github-ci/README.md

 This is a simple example of how you can achieve:

  - version control of your recipes
- - versioning to include image hash *and* commit id
  - build of associated container and
- - (optional) push to a storage endpoint
+ - push to a storage endpoint

-for a reproducible build workflow.
+for a reproducible build workflow!
+By default, we will build on all pull requests and deploy on push to main.
+The containers will go to an enabled GitHub package registry thanks to the Singularity oras endpoint.

+**updated** August 2021, we can now push containers to the GitHub package registry!
+Woohoo!

-There are two workflows configured on master that build a container:
+There are two workflows configured on master that build a Singularity container:

 1. [native install](.github/workflows/native-install.yml) builds Singularity 3.x (with GoLang).
 2. [docker image](.github/workfolws/container.yml) builds in a [docker image](https://quay.io/repository/singularity/singularity).